JHU-PL-Lab/www-fpse/assignments/assignment3.md

 * Make sure to review the [lecture notes on modules and functors](../lecture/more-modules.html) for Part I.
 * If you feel like you need more on the subtleties of information hiding in functors, the [Real World OCaml book chapter on functors](https://dev.realworldocaml.org/functors.html) may be worth looking at.
-* For part II this was covered in the [Specification and Testing Lecture](../lecture/specification-test.html); these notes also contain links to OUnit and Bisect documentation.
+* For coverage in part II this was covered in the [Specification and Testing Lecture](../lecture/specification-test.html); these notes also contain links to OUnit and Bisect documentation.

 ### Submission and Grading
 * As usual, run a final `dune clean; dune build` and then upload `_build/default/assignment3.zip` to Gradescope.
 Note we will be giving you very little information in our report since you need to provide good coverage on your own and not rely on Gradescope.